NAICNO/Jobanalyzer/production/sonar-nodes/README.md

-# Sonar on the compute nodes
+# Running Sonar on compute nodes

 We run `sonar` by means of cron on each node in each cluster: A script samples the node every few minutes using `sonar` and exfiltrates the sample data to the analysis host by means of the `exfiltrate` program.

-A companion program `sysinfo` can be used to probe the system configuration interactively.
+A companion program `sysinfo` can be used to probe the system configuration of the node interactively.

-On each cluster there is a *sonar home directory*, which is typically on a shared disk.
-This directory holds programs and scripts:
+On each cluster there is a *sonar home directory*, which may or may not be on a shared disk.
+This directory holds these programs and scripts:

 * `sonar` is an executable that samples the system and prints sample data on stdout
 * `exfiltrate` is an executable that reads sample data from stdin and transports it over the network to